 Overview

 The principles of neuro-linguistic programming (NLP) emerged in the 1970s.
 They were conceived by Richard Bandler and John Grinder and aimed to understand the patterns of thought and behavior that led to success.
 At its core, NLP is based on the premise that a connection exists between neurological processes, language, and behavioral patterns learned through experience.
-By understanding and harnessing this connection, NLP posits that individuals can improve their lives, achieve their goals, and address various challenges, including those involving mental health.
+By understanding and harnessing this connection, neuro linguistic programming posits that individuals can improve their lives, achieve their goals, and address various challenges, including those involving mental health.

 Richard Bandler and John Grinder started NLP by studying individuals they considered talented within the field of psychotherapy,1 such as Fritz Perls, Virginia Satir, and Milton H. Erickson.
 Through their observations and analyses, they sought to identify patterns and models that could be replicated to produce similar outcomes in other individuals.